-Type of auditor's report issued:

-Unmodified

-Internal control over financial reporting:

-Material weakness(es) identified?

-Significant deficiencies identified that are not considered to be material weakness(es)?
-None Reported

-Noncompliance material to financial statements noted?

-Federal Awards

-Internal control over major programs:

-Material weakness(es) identified?

-Significant deficiencies identified that are not considered to be material weakness(es)?
-None Reported

-Type of auditor's report issued on compliance for major programs:

-Unmodified

-Any audit findings disclosed that are required to be reported in accordance with

-2 CFR Section 200.516 (a)?

-Major Programs:

-Award Type CFDA Number Name of Federal Program or Cluster
+Type of auditor's report is ssued: Unmodified Internal control over fin ancial reporting: Material weakness(es) identified?
+No Significant deficiencies identified that are not considered to be material weakness(es)?
+None Reported Noncompliance materi al to financial statemen ts noted?
+No Federal Awards Internal control over maj or programs: Material weakness(es) identified?
+No Significant deficiencies identified that are not considered to be material weakness(es)?
+None Reported Type of auditor's report issued on compliance fo or major programs: Unmodified Any audit findings discle 2 CFR Section 200.516 1 o be reported in accordance with No Major Programs: Award Type CFDA Number Name of Federal Program or Cluster

-Federal 10.569 Emergency Food Assistance Program (Food Commodities)
+Federal10.569Emergency Food Assistance Program (Food Commodities)